 Welcome to the "leadership" living-learning community—students who are interested in all aspects of leadership.

-Chestnut also houses communities for business students and visual arts.
+Chestnut also houses communities for business students, engineering students, and students interested in the visual arts.

 Elmwood hosts the “reach out” community of students who are interested in civic education and who would like to pursue community service opportunities and service-learning academic opportunities.